PhaserEditor2D/PhaserEditor/docs/assets-manager.rst

 .. image:: images/NewAssetPackMenu.png
   :alt: Asset pack file menu

 It opens the Asset Pack File wizard.
-In this wizard you should write the name of the file and select the folder where to create the pack.
+In this wizard, you should write the name of the file and select the folder where to create the pack.
 By default, it selects the ``assets`` folder, but you can select any folder in any project.
 Press Finish to create the file and it opens in the Asset Pack editor.

 .. image:: images/NewAssetPackSelectFolder.png
   :alt: Asset pack wizard